-watch: beyoncé, rihanna, a$ap rocky, alicia keys and more speak out about the killing of black people in america
+watch: beyoncé, rihanna, a$ap rocky, and more speak out about the killing of black people in america

 Beyoncé, Rihanna, A$AP Rocky, Janelle Monae, Chance the Rapper, Zoë and Lenny Kravitz, Talib Kweli, Pink, Bono and actors Taraji P Henson, Rosario Dawson, Jennifer Hudson, Tracee Ellis Ross, Jada Pinkett Smith are among those who list things 23 black people were doing when they were killed in America.